abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/E2T3S7.png)

 1. A web-based runner will be opened.
 Manual testing of the web app can be performed.
-Keep this page open, we will use the runner in upcoming steps.
+Keep this page open, we will use the runner in the upcoming steps.

    ![](media/E2T3S8.png)